etmoore/portfolio-udacity/README.md

 ## Summary
 This is a simple personal portfolio page created with html and css.
-It features a custom css framework and is fully responsive.
+It features a custom css grid and is fully responsive.

 ## Setup
 1. Clone this repository locally.